 EPA and OSHA

-The Emergency Planning and Community Right-to-Know Act, enforced by the U.S. Environmental Protection Agency (EPA), specifically addresses the role of hospitals when there is a release of hazardous chemicals anywhere in the community at large.
-The local emergency response committee is required to designate certain hospitals that can treat people contaminated by the chemicals.
+The Emergency Planning and Community Right-to-Know Act, enforced by the U.S. Environmental Protection Agency (EPA), specifically addresses the role of hospitals when a release of hazardous chemicals occurs anywhere in the community at large.
+The community emergency response committee is required to designate certain hospitals to treat people contaminated by the chemicals.
 Among other things, such hospitals must have an on-site decontamination facility, communication systems to notify the hospital from the scene of the contamination, all necessary supplies, and specially trained personnel.
-Such hospitals must coordinate their training and preparation with the local emergency response committee.
+Designated hospitals must coordinate their training and preparation with the community emergency response committee.

 OSHA Inspections, Citations, and Penalties.